Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 **Bruuk**

 Decked out in armor and gear, running the assault course one last time, polishing every last little movement until it was *perfect* and unstoppable...that was their life for the last week of deep space crawling.
-Before, it had been something both fun and serious---Bruuk *craved* Wild’s approval, and was eager to learn all he could.
+Before, it had been something both fun and serious - Bruuk *craved* Wild’s approval, and was eager to learn all he could.
 Now, though, things took on a sense of urgency.
 They might be going into a *real* fight, not some brawl where Bruuk could show off his brawn and expect them to back off, or maybe just rough up some swaggering guard.

 Now, they’d probably come in and start shooting, if things didn’t get played *exactly* right.